 Queuing can only be enabled if Throttling is enabled.

 Additional queue settings

-- Default priority - Default listener request priority in queue, when not explicitly set in listener itself.
+Default priority: default Listener request priority in queue, when not explicitly set in Listener itself.

-- Throttle when above priority - Throttle requests with priority above this, even when queuing is enabled.
+Throttle when above priority: throttle requests with priority above this, even when queuing is enabled.

 Listener endpoint queue priority setting

-Throttling and Queuing Statistics
+Throttling and queuing statistics

-View asyncronous POST requests throttling/queuing statistics" (chart icon next to number of Listener calls today).
-You will be presented with two chart.
-First one shows graph of requests per minute for the past three hours and second one shows number of requests stored in queue at the moment by priority.
+View asyncronous POST requests throttling/queuing statistics (chart icon next to the number of Listener calls today).
+You will be presented with two charts.
+The first one shows a graph of requests per minute for the past three hours, and the second one shows the number of requests stored in a queue at the moment by priority.